 Entrepreneurs seem to have an endless supply of ideas for new products and services.
 What they often lack is the follow-through to take an idea into a sellable format and the marketing “know how” to back it up.

 You may be living this experience right now.
-You have a pretty good solution to a common problem.
+You have a pretty good solution to a common problem that your clients have.
 But you don’t know how to get it in front of the ideal buyers.
-You wrack your brain for some genius ideas, and then overwhelm hits about where to begin your marketing.
+You wrack your brain for some genius ideas, and then overwhelm sets in about where or how to begin marketing.